 We are not possessed with endless sin and self-will.
 The work of atonement may take a while, but eventually it will be finished.
 We will be free from all the compulsions of our sinful nature.
 Whew!

 You can think of this process as our entering our land of promise.
 City by city falls before us as the Lord leads.
-We do not do, as did faithless Israel, make some progress, and then quit the battle because it is rigorous.
-We persevere until every enemy, from the kings to the smallest demon, has been driven out and we can find rest in our inheritance.
+We must not, as did faithless Israel, make some progress, and then quit the battle because it is rigorous.
+We must persevere until every enemy, from the kings to the smallest demon, has been driven out and we can find rest in our inheritance.